Death toll in rockfall on Brazilian lake rises to 10

 “It’s normal to happen in many canyons, even with rocks of that size.
 But nowadays, with the intensification of tourism, people are starting to get closer to these places and to register these phenomena with their cell phones,” Antonelli said.

-Joana Fontez, geology professor at the Federal University of Goiás, said there authorities should have been controlling the site to prevent accidents, especially in the rainy season.
+Joana Sánchez, geology professor at the Federal University of Goiás, said authorities should have been controlling the site to prevent accidents, especially in the rainy season.
 The boats should have been kept at least one kilometer (0.6 miles) away from the waterfall where the accident happened, she said.

 Videojournalist Marcos Limonti and photographer Igor do Vale contributed to this report from Capitolio, Brazil.